-Description:This unit explores the development of a selection of indigenous musical styles from around the world from cultural, historical and musicological perspectives.
-Students are introduced to the aesthetic nature of music from regions such as northern and southern Africa, the Middle-East, India, China, Japan, south-east Asia, and South America.
-Students learn basic concepts in ethnomusicology, including: defining 'World Music', globalisation, hybridisation and musical diaspora.
-Learning is illustrated through reference to the history and development of exemplar indigenous musics.
+Description: This unit explores the development of a selection of indigenous and contemporary musical styles from cultural, historical and musicological perspectives.
+Students learn basic concepts in ethnomusicology, including: defining 'World Music', globalisation, hybridisation, musical diaspora and cultural appropriation.
+Students are introduced to the aesthetic and theoretical nature of music from non-Westem regions including Africa, the Middle-East, India, China, Japan, South-East Asia, and South America, and these will be analysed using academic research processes and implementation in practical music and music theory contexts.
+Learning is illustrated through development of academic skills including research-based analysis of the history and development of exemplar indigenous musics, by the demonstration of these styles and concepts in collaborative performance, by development and refining of individual work and practice routines, and by developing and refining various music production and theory notation techniques.